astroumd/lmtoy/docs/webrun.md

    sources, can be run in parallel as well.
    For SEQ multiple banks need to be run serially.

-   In the command line version these are the "run1" and "run2" files:
+   In the command line version these are the "run1" and "run2" files, e.g.

-        sbatch_lmtoy.sh *.run1
+        sbatch_lmtoy.sh *.run1a
    and
-        sbatch_lmtoy.sh *.run2
+        sbatch_lmtoy.sh *.run2a

    **NOTE**:  this section needs a session managment where the status of the keywords belonging to an obsnum are recorded and picked up the next iteration.
 Valid keywords need to be provided